-Over the centuries many books have been written claiming that loyal readers and followers of the text will be bestowed with magical powers.
-In some cases these books are intended to invoke demons or angels.
+Over the centuries a lot of books have been written stating that loyal readers and followers of the text will be gifted with magical powers.
+In some cases these books are meant to invoke demons or angels.
 In other cases they promise to allow the reader enhanced skills or good luck.

-While the concepts of magic and demonology remained controversial through history, many such books were translated and compiled over time, extending their reach throughout several centuries.
+While the concepts of magic and demonology stayed debatable through history, many such books were translated and compiled over time, extending their reach throughout several centuries.
 One of these books is the Ars Notoria.

-Another famous user of the Ars Notoria was John of Morigny, a fourteenth century monk When he tried to achieve academic mastery, he bacema afflisted with demonid visions.
+Another famous user of the Ars Notoria was John of Morigny, a 14th century monk.
+When he attempted to reach academic mastery, he bacema afflisted with demonid visions.

 He went on to create his own grimoire, Libor Visonum.
-He believed that the Ars Notoria worked but came at too high a price.
+He thought that the Ars Notoria worked but came at too high a price.

 There is a communication trick inside that modern readers will find fascinating.
 Labeled a ‘magnetick experiment’, details how to use a lodestone and two compass needles to communicate great distances.